Spectasia: A Lookable User Interface

 LUIs are designed to operate as context interfaces, and inherently provide distinct and notionally fixed visual reference locations for data items.

 Beta releases

 A number of different beta versions of Spectasia were released between July 2006 and September 2008.

-The Beta releases of Spectasia were downloaded more than 50,000 times and no major bugs were reported.
+The beta releases of Spectasia were downloaded more than 50,000 times and no major bugs were reported.

 Announcement

 The first stable release announcement for Spectasia (Version 7.2 code name Eos) was originally made on 30 October 2008, and the latest release (Spectasia 2009 Artemis) was made on 23 March 2009.

 Public release

 The Spectasia 3D Chooser was first publicly released for Microsoft Windows (XP and later only) and Mac OS X on 30 October 2008 in English, officially a stable version.
 Initial feedback suggests the software has been well received.

-The latest releases of Spectasia has been through extensive user testing on Windows Vista and Mac OS X.
+The latest releases of Spectasia have been through extensive user testing on Windows Vista and Mac OS X.

 The current software version (Spectasia 2009 Artemis) may work on some versions of Windows XP, but it is not supported on this platform.